sjanssen2/spike/docs/hhu.md

-## Read this first
+# Read this first
 `Snakemake` greatly supports execution of a pipeline on a grid compute system with very little overhead.
 However, it will help reading Snakemake's own documentation to get familiar with with basic concepts and commands: https://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution

 We are here listing our best practice experience running `spike` on the `High Performance Computing` (HPC) system at University of Duesseldorf: https://www.zim.hhu.de/high-performance-computing.html Great people support users on the HPC via https://rocketchat.hhu.de/ or by phone or email and it is definitively worth reading their Wiki https://wiki.hhu.de/display/HPC/Wissenschaftliches+Hochleistungs-Rechnen+am+ZIM **before** submitting thousands of jobs to their grid.

+# Compose the snakemake master command
+Here, I am giving some background information about the multiple flags you should set when executing a `spike` pipeline via snakemake.

-## `--cluster-config`
+## `--cluster-config cluster.json`
 Resources on shared computer clusters are not infinit and the job of the admins in to ensure that multiple users get their fair share.
 This is only possible, if each user behaves nicely, i.e. spends some efforts to find small upper boundaries for their programs needs in terms of memory, CPUs/cores and execution time.
 Naturally, you are greedy, but admins counteract by putting greedy jobs late in the queue, i.e. you have to wait longer until your greedy job is executed compared to a small job.
+More details are in Snakemakes documentation. https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html?highlight=cluster-status#cluster-configuration

 `spike` has ~70 different rules, each rule running a different command with different resource demands, depending on typical input sizes.
 Thus, finding working upper bounds required some experience, which is now distilled in the file https://github.com/sjanssen2/spike/blob/master/cluster.json First entry is the default, which will be applied to every rule if no further matching definition can be found.
  - In this default rule, we define the `account` to which the used service units get "billed" to.
 I once had to contact HPC admins and request to create this new account for spike.